saintx/ctia/containers/demo/README.md

 This demo integrates:

+- Nginx reverse proxy on port 80
 - CTIA service on port 3000
 - ElasticSearch service on port 9200
 - Logstash service on port 5000
 - Kibana service on port 5601
 - Redis service on port 6379
-- Nginx reverse proxy on port 80

-CTIA service running on port 3000
+- Logspout (routes container logs to logstash)

 ## Setting up HTTP Basic Auth